pikaju/kosame/README.md

     }
 }
 ```

-Like in the table definition, SQL keywords have to be lowercase.
+Like in the table definition, SQL keywords must be lowercase.
 Expression fields in a query **must** be aliased **and** given a type override.
 Kosame makes no attempt to deduce the name or type of an expression automatically.

-The main difference in the syntax of Kosame expressions and SQL expressions are the string literals and identifiers.
+The main difference between the syntax of Kosame expressions and SQL expressions is the handling of string literals and identifiers.
 Unlike in PostgreSQL, you do not need to use double-quotes to make your identifiers case-sensitive.
 Strings are written using double-quoted Rust strings, as opposed to single quotes:

 ```rust
 kosame::query! {
     my_table {